lisatwyw/carnet/ProjectManagement/readme.md

 - identifiable, objective, measurable
 - expectations: keeping stakeholders informed so they do not feel unexpected

+### Risk assessement

+- Brainstorming: ask each team Q
+- SWOT (more structured):
+  - strengths
+  - weaknesses
+  - opportunities
+  - threats
+- interviewing
+- Rank and prioritization

+Q: How each stakeholder will be impacted for each risk?

 ## Misc
 - [Notes on data science project management](data_science.md)